Saqibm128/sepsisProject/README.md

 ```

 ## Structure

+### Waveform analysis
+analyze_waveforms.py is a giant grabbag of scripted code for waveform analysis, matching all with HADMIDs, analyzing segments of numeric records, etc...

+### Clinical Dataset
 commonDB.py holds multiple functions to access mimic3 sql db (general queries, etc.)

 event_count.py is responsible for generating statistics for comparison of preprocessed and postprocessed input data